-(4) Net revenue is a supplemental measure of our financial performance that is not required by, or presented in accordance with, IFRS.
-Net revenue should not be considered as an alternative to revenue as a measure of financial performance.
+(4) Contribution ex-TAC is a supplemental measure of our financial performance that is not required by, or presented in accordance with, IFRS.
+Contribution ex-TAC should not be considered as an alternative to gross profit as a measure of financial performance.

-Net revenue is defined as our revenue calculated on a net basis by excluding the media cost for both Programmatic and Performance activities.
-Net revenue is included in this prospectus because it is a key metric used by management and our board of directors to assess our financial performance.
-Net revenue is frequently used by analysts, investors and other interested parties to evaluate companies in our industry.
-Management believes that Net revenue is an appropriate measure of operating performance because it eliminates the impact of expenses that do not relate directly to the performance of the underlying business.
+Contribution ex-TAC is defined as our gross profit plus depreciation and amortization attributable to cost of revenues and cost of revenues (exclusive of depreciation and amortization) minus both the Programmatic media cost and the Performance media cost (collectively, "traffic acquisition costs" or "TAC"), since we arrange for the transfer of such costs from the supplier to the customer through the use of our platform and do not control such features prior to transfer to the customer.
+Contribution ex-TAC is included in this prospectus because it is a key metric used by management and our board of directors to assess our financial performance.
+Contribution ex-TAC or similar measures are frequently used by analysts, investors and other interested parties to evaluate companies in our industry.
+Management believes that Contribution ex-TAC is an appropriate measure of operating performance because it eliminates the impact of expenses that do not relate directly to the performance of the underlying business.